Cycles vs Helicone: Enforcement vs Observability and Rate Limiting

 Concrete integration scenario: Helicone's cache deduplicates repeated requests at zero cost — this reduces the total number of actions that even reach Cycles.
 For uncached requests, Cycles enforces budget authority.
 Meanwhile, Helicone's per-session cost tracking lets you correlate Cycles' reservation_id with trace data for unified debugging.
 Helicone reduces what you spend.
 Cycles limits what you're allowed to spend.
 Together, they form both the optimization and the enforcement layer.

 Another scenario: Helicone's cost alert fires at 80% of a soft threshold — your team sees the Slack notification.
-Cycles' budget enforcement fires at 100% — the agent gets ALLOW_WITH_CAPS or DENY.
-The alert gives you time to intervene.
-The enforcement guarantees the budget holds even if you don't.
+A Cycles live reservation is rejected when sufficient budget is unavailable.
+ALLOW_WITH_CAPS is a separate, operator-configured accepted outcome, not the automatic 100% response.
+The alert gives you time to intervene; the mandatory reservation boundary prevents the next estimate from being accepted beyond available budget.

 What Cycles does not do